School and Group Programs

 Friday is “Feast Friday Fun Day” reserved for fourth grade students studying Indiana history.
 Students visit a variety of re-enactors, craftspeople, and entertainers making history come alive!

-Mark your calendars for these dates!
-Watch for your invitation in the mail this spring, or call (765) 476-8411 extension 4 for more information or reservations.
+Email or call our Programs Director at email@example.com or (765) 476-8411 extension 4 for more information or reservations.